Job And Volunteer Vacancies

 Alan Titchmarsh with the Plant Heritage team at RHS Chelsea

-Coordinators play a vital role as the link between Collection Holders in their area, the conservation team, the local group and central office.
+Coordinators play a vital role as the link between National Collection holders in their area, the conservation team and our network of local groups.
 We have vacancies for collections coordinators in a few areas.

 Coordinators mentor and advise people who are interested in starting a collection, support new applicants, visit existing collections, and act as the local point of contact for Collection Holder queries.
 You will work principally with the conservation team who train, advise and support them.